GridTools/gt4py/docs/gt4py/arrays.rst

         + :code:`data: array_like`.
 The original array from which the storage is initialized.

         + :code:`device_data: array_like`.
 The original array in case copying to a gpu buffer is desired.
-The same buffer could also be passed through `data` in that case, however this parameter is here to provide the same interface like the :code:`as_storage` function.
+The same buffer could also be passed through :code:`data` in that case, however this parameter is here to provide the same interface like the :code:`as_storage` function.

         + :code:`sync_state: gt4py.storage.SyncState`.
 If `managed="gt4py"` indicates which of the
-          provided buffers, `data` or `device_data`, is up to date at the time of initialization.
+          provided buffers, :code:`data` or :code:`device_data`, is up to date at the time of initialization.

 Optional Keyword-Only Parameters